Dunbar Gardens willow cuttings for sale

 Vermont Willow Nursery is located in northern Vermont.
-Michael Dodge is a trained horticulturist that has become obsessed with willows in his “retirement”.
-He and his wife offer a very large selection of willows which they sell as cuttings and live rods.
 If you are looking for ornamental varieties their website is a great place to start with all of the great images.
 They are very conscientious about accurate descriptions and taxonomy.
 Their cuttings are expensive.
 A recent order of cuttings had many curved and small cuttings but still good rooting.

 Double A Willow is the licensed commercial nursery to grow and distribute patented varieties developed by the SUNY College of Environmental Science and Forestry.
 Most of these willows were developed for large scale biofuels projects.
 Since they have bred these willows, you won’t see any of the common heirloom varieties that most of us are growing; though they do sell cuttings for other uses like living willows, privacy fencing and basketry.
 They do not sell cuttings to Washington, Oregon, Idaho or California.

 Gardeners in the US can also consider buying cuttings from Canada.
 Shipping across the border requires a phytosanitary certificate which the nursery will provide but charge you for it.
 Nurseries in Canada are obviously interested in selling to the large number of potential US customers.
 There are a couple that are worth checking out.